On Focusing Statistical Power for Searches and Measurements in Particle Physics: Experiments and Results

 \subsection{Measurement of a Higgs coupling via its signal strength}

 The goal of this case study is to measure the coupling of the Higgs boson to tau leptons~\cite{Aad:2015vsa}.
 This unknown quantity has a one-to-one correspondence with the signal strength in the Standard Model (SM) of particle physics and can therefore be posed as a signal strength measurement.
-The default hypothesis for the signal strength $\mu^*=1$ corresponds to the SM prediction.
-For this study, we let $\Theta=[0, 10]$ and set the center of the focus function at $m=1$, the SM prediction.
+The default hypothesis for the true signal strength $\mu^*=1$ corresponds to the SM prediction.
+For this study, we let $\Theta=[0, 10]$ to avoid right endpoint truncation bias in interval estimation, and we set the center of the focus function at $m=1$, the SM prediction.
 We define the wide focus width to be $s=2.4$, corresponding to the $2\sigma$ expected sensitivity of a prior measurement~\cite{ATLAS:2012gfw}; a narrow focus width of $s=1.2$ is also considered.